 One star - Awful

-If you land on a product review on the What Hi-Fi? website that doesn't have a star rating, it may be a hands-on review.
+If, however, you land on a product review on the What Hi-Fi? website that doesn't have a star rating, it will either be a hands-on review or a review from one of What Hi-Fi?'s two sister publications.

 Hands-on reviews, which will be clearly marked as such in the headline of the review, are not final product reviews.
 These are first impressions of a product, typically a newly launched one, and often by a single member of the team who has had the opportunity to attend a briefing or demo session ahead of the full launch.